effectai/developer-docs/docs/quickstart/README.md

 # Quickstart Guide

-In the quick start guide, we'll delve into how to use the Effect Network Effect-SDK so that you can publish tasks on the platform.
+In the quick start guide, we will delve into how to use the Effect Network Effect-SDK so that you can publish tasks on the platform.
-The purpose of the Effect Network quickstart guide is to provide guided instruction on how to use the Effect Network Effect-SDK to interface with the Effect Network.
+The purpose of this quickstart guide is to provide guided instructions on how to use the Effect-SDK to interface with the Effect Network.

 This guide goes through the following steps:
 - Installing and initializing the Effect-SDK.